Sleep Medicine Fellowship Programs

 Children’s Hospital Los Angeles (CHLA) is a 501(c)(3) nonprofit hospital for pediatric care.
 CHLA has been named the best children’s hospital on the West Coast and among the top five in the nation for clinical excellence, with selection to the prestigious U.S. News & World Report Honor Roll.
 CHLA is home to The Saban Research Institute, one of the largest and most productive pediatric research facilities in the United States.
 CHLA is also one of America’s premier teaching hospitals through its affiliation since 1932 with the Keck School of Medicine of the University of Southern California.

 Applicants for the sleep medicine fellowship must have completed an ACGME-accredited core program in family medicine, internal medicine, neurology, otolaryngology, pediatrics or psychiatry.
-In addition, applicants must meet all requirements for eligibility set by the LAC+USC Medical Center Office of Graduate Medical Education.
+In addition, applicants must meet all requirements for eligibility set by the Los Angeles General Medical Center Office of Graduate Medical Education.
 Every fellow must have a California medical license by the beginning of the fellowship training program.
 Licensure in the State of California for international medical graduates can be especially time-consuming.
 If assistance is needed, candidates are advised to contact personally the Division of Licensing, Medical Board of California, 1426 Howe Avenue, Sacramento, California 95825-3236, (916) 920-6411.

 Applicants to the fellowship must apply through the National Resident Matching Program (NRMP).